coredns/coredns.io/content/plugins/timeouts.md

 +++
 title = "timeouts"
-description = "*timeouts* allows you to configure the server read, write and idle timeouts for the TCP, TLS and DoH servers." weight = 46 tags = ["plugin", "timeouts"] categories = ["plugin"] date = "2023-02-07T20:00:01.877182"
+description = "*timeouts* allows you to configure the server read, write and idle timeouts for the TCP, TLS, DoH and DoQ (idle only) servers." weight = 48 tags = ["plugin", "timeouts"] categories = ["plugin"] date = "2025-06-13T10:26:16.8771686"
 +++

 ## Description